The Shags (Connecticut band)

-The Shags were a garage rock band from West Haven, Connecticut, who were active in the mid-1960s, and recorded a number of songs, some at the famed Trod Nossel Studios.
+The Shags were a garage rock band from West Haven, Connecticut, who were active in the mid-1960s, and recorded a number of songs, some at the Trod Nossel Studios.
 They were one of a number of bands at the time to use the moniker, "the Shags," but they were the best-known of these groups.
 Their work has been re-issued on various compilations, and they are known for the songs such as "Don't Press Your Luck" and "Breathe in My Ear."
 They re-united on several occasions in the 1980s and 1990s.

 History

 Origins

 The Shags were founded in West Haven, Connecticut in the summer of 1963 by schoolmates Tom Violante (stage name Tom Roberts) and Carl Augusto (stage name Carl Donnel).
 Like most members of their generation, the future members of the Shags had grown up listening to rock & roll.
 Augusto, had played lead guitar (and sometimes sang) and another future member of the Shags, Johnny Tangredi, played drums in a local, mostly instrumental surf rock band called the Deltons.
 But, sensing the rapidly approaching British invasion, and now highly under its influence, Augusto and Violante wanted to form a new band that would reflect what they perceived to be the next big thing.

 During the summer of 1963, Augusto and Violante started a new band, which consisted of Tom Violante on rhythm guitar and lead vocals, Carl Augusto on lead guitar, Rich Ventura on rhythm guitar and vocals, and Eddie Staffieri on drums.
 They would practice in Violante's family garage on Cynthia Drive in West Haven, later adding Bobby Giannotti on rhythm guitar and backing vocals.
 They eventually became known as the Hollywood Dropouts.
 Their lineup evolved with the departure of Ventura, Staffieri, and Giannotti.
 Mike Goodwin joined the band on bass and vocals and Jeff Cannata on drums (Cannata later went on to found Jasper Rath with Bobby Giannotti).
 However, Cannata soon departed and was replaced by Johnny Tangredi, who had played with the Deltons on drums.
 The band played occasional small venues.